Sweeney School Building

-The Sweeney School is a Kansas City landmark and community institution.
+The Sweeney School was a Kansas City landmark in the early 20th century.
 Founded by Emory J. Sweeney in 1908, the Sweeney School was a trade school teaching more than a dozen trades, and at the outset of WWI, the school’s enrollment grew significantly, producing thousands of automobile mechanics and radio technicians during the war.
 The 10-story building featured 12 acres of floor space and could house upwards of 800 students on site.
 The 80-foot high sign atop the building used over 5,000 electrical lamps, and there was even an Olympic-sized swimming pool in the basement.
-The Sweeney School is located across from the Union Station, and it is listed on the National Register of Historic Places.
+The Sweeney School closed in the 1920s and the building was repurposed as office space.
+The building is located across from the Union Station, and it is listed on the National Register of Historic Places.

 Backstory and Context